edumucelli/spotify-worldwide-ranking/README.md

 ```

 ## Results
-The collected data will be stored on the `data/` directory.
+The extracted data will be stored on the `data/` directory.

-Additionally, all errors found while collecting the data will be stored in a `log.txt` file inside `log/`
+Additionally, all errors found while extracting the data will be stored in a `log.txt` file inside `log/`